Val/crun/README.md

     `CLEAN_CACHE_DAYS`
   * replace the process rather than using a child
   * pass arguments to the compiled application properly
-  * handle well shards with comment containing `depencies` of a classical `shards.yml` file.
+  * handle well shards with comment containing `dependencies` of a classical `shards.yml` file.
 Anchors used can be changed by settings `CRUN_SHARDS_START_ANCHOR` (default: `---`) and `CRUN_SHARD_END_ANCHOR` (default: `...`).